Phil Brown

 Northeastern University

-Sam Ciaranca (he/him) is a master’s student in Public Health at Northeastern University.
+Sam Ciaranca (he/him) is a 2024 master’s in public health graduate from Northeastern University.
 Sam received his bachelor’s degree in biology with a minor in economics from Northeastern in 2018.
-He has experience in environmental health as a natural resources technician and currently works as a project manager at a Boston-based academic research organization (ARO) associated with Beth Israel Deaconess Medical Center.
-After his degree program, he would like to continue a career in environmental health.
+He has experience in environmental health as a natural resources technician and currently works as a project manager at a Boston-based academic research organization associated with Beth Israel Deaconess Medical Center.
+He would like to continue contributing to PFAS research with a career in environmental health.

 Vic Say